TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/RenderingDocs/Index.rst

       If you install the extension
       `sphinx <https://extensions.typo3.org/extension/sphinx/>`__,
-      you can render extension
-      documentation of the extensions that are currently installed in the Backend of your TYPO3 installation.
+      you can render extension documentation of the extensions that are currently installed in the backend of your TYPO3 installation.

-   4. Using a Starter project (Sandbox)
+   4. Using a starter project (Sandbox)

-      With this method, you will get a starter project, where you can make your changes directly on Github.
+      With this method, you will get a starter project, where you can make your changes directly on GitHub.
 The changes will automatically be rendered.

    5. Various online or local tools for reST rendering

-      These have the same drawbacks as already noted for *Preview on Github*.
+      These have the same drawbacks as already noted for *Preview on GitHub*.